DigitalDaring/FunWithColors/README.md

-# Getting Started with Create React App
+# A little bit about Fun With Colors!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is just a simple way to pick a fun palette for your next app!
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts